aishamasmoudi/AISHAMASMOUDI.github.io/aboutme.md

 #### Country-Specific Narratives: Diverse Stories Unfold

 Now, we zoom in on specific countries - the USA, the UK, India, and other key film-producing nations.
+By looking to the top ten relevant countries, we uncover a spectrum of themes.
+From the poignant tales of personal loss in French cinema to the shadowy underworlds depicted in Japanese films, each country's cinematic portrayal of terrorism is a mirror to its cultural heartbeat and historical scars.

+#### American vs. Indian Narratives: A Study in Contrast

 <p align="center">
   <img src="/assets/img/USA_TOPICS.png" alt="Themes in American Terrorism Movies"/>